detailyang/ngx_http_cors_filter/README.md

     }
 ```

 But you know if is evil and add_header should be in location when it is in if context:(.
-So you cors, just do this as following:
+So use cors, just do this as following:

 ```
 http {